msolutionio/aws-tools/ebs/snapshot/README.md

 ##How it works?##

-1.Search all your EBS volumes
+1.Search all your EBS volumes.

-2.Create a snapshot for each one
+2.Create a snapshot for each one with an expiration time (by default 30 days), this expiration time is only used for this script.

-3.Delete all snapshot made by the script older than 30 days
+3.Delete all snapshot made by the script older than the expiration date.

 ##What do you need to use it?##